Luke Tornabene - Assistant Professor and Curator of Fishes

 Marta Gomez-Buckley - PhD Student

-I am a very excited to be part of the Ichthyology Team at SAFS and the Burke Museum.
-I am a proud UW alumna, and I am coming back to SAFS in autumn 2017 as a doctoral student.
-I did my Masters degree, under Professor Bruce Miller in 2000 on trophic dynamics of juvenile rockfish (S. diploproa and S. nigrocinctus) associated with drifting algal mats in the San Juan Archipelago.
+It is very exciting to be part of the Ichthyology Team at SAFS and the Burke Museum.
+I am a proud UW alumna, and I am back at SAFS as a pre-doctoral student.
+I did my Master degree, under Professor Bruce Miller in 2000 on trophic dynamics of juvenile rockfish (S. diploproa and S. nigrocinctus) associated with drifting algal mats in the San Juan Archipelago.
 I also received a Secondary Science Teaching Certification from UW Tacoma in 2008.
 My interest has expanded to cryptobenthic coral reef fishes, especially gobies from the genus Eviota.
 For my doctoral research, I am focusing on the phylogenetic analysis and functional ecology of this group of fishes.
-Their diversity, small size and short life cycles give them a high potential to be key coral reef ecosystem indicators of environmental change.
-Currently, I am working on the morphological identification and DNA sequencing of samples from 400 gobies I collected in April 2017 from the Vava’u Archipelago, Kingdom of Tonga.
-It is very thrilling to find and describe new species in my collection!
+Their diversity, small size and short life cycles give them a high potential to be key coral reef ecosystem indicators of environmental changes.
+I am currently working on the morphological identification and DNA sequencing of samples from 400 cryptobenthic reef fishes I collected in April 2017 from the Vava’u Archipelago, Kingdom of Tonga.
 One of the things I enjoy the most is taking science underwater by research SCUBA diving.
 I have ‘blown bubbles for science’ in many different ecosystems, ranging from the Canary Islands, Spain, where I am originally from and where I did my undergraduate degree in Marine Sciences, to Puget Sound, Alaska, the Caribbean, Micronesia, Fiji, and of course, Tonga.
-I am also helping with the archival of the massive Ichthyoplankton collection in the UW Fish Collection, and I am very excited about participating in ongoing and new outreach programs at the Burke Museum’s Fish Collection, where I can apply my eight-year experience teaching science.
+I am very excited about participating in outreach programs at SAFS and the Burke Museum.
+The recently awarded IRES grant, a three year undergraduate mentoring program at three south Pacific locations, will be a great opportunity to apply my eight-year experience teaching science.